 Double-track for width

 A single distorted guitar panned center fights the vocal and snare.
 The standard approach is to record the same part twice as separate performances and pan them hard left and right.
 This creates width and a wall-of-sound effect that a copied-and-pasted track simply cannot.
-Our walkthrough on how to double track guitars covers the technique in detail.
+Our walkthrough on how to double track guitars covers the technique in detail, and if you want even more size there are extra tricks for making guitars sound bigger beyond a simple double-track.

 If you only have one usable take, you can fake some width with a haas-style delay or a doubler, but a genuine second performance is always tighter and more convincing.